norskeld/nrsk.dev/blog/demystifying-monads.md

 ## Monads

-A monad, fundamentally, defines how functions are composed in the presence of an associated effect.
-A monad is made up of two operators, often called `unit` and `bind`, and often given in [Haskell syntax] like the following, given a monad `m`.
+A monad fundamentally defines how functions are composed in the presence of an associated effect.
+A monad consists of two operators, often called `unit` and `bind`, and often given in [Haskell syntax] like the following, given a monad `m`.

 ```haskell
 unit :: a -> m a
 bind :: (a -> m b) -> (m a -> m b)
 ```

 For those unfamiliar with Haskell syntax, the type ` t1 -> t2` is a function type, where `t1` is an argument and `t2` is a return type.
-And, the construction `m t1` basically refers to the type `t1` combined with the effect `m`.
+And, the construction `m t1` refers to the type `t1` combined with the effect `m`.

 The `unit` operator takes a plain value and produces that same value, but within the associated effect.
 And, importantly, the `bind` operator takes an effectful function and produces an equivalent effectful function _that accepts the associated effect as an argument_.
 With `bind`, one can compose two effectful functions by `f` and `g` by simply using plain function composition on `bind f` and `g`.

 ### But what is `bind`, exactly?

 Monadic bind has several well-known implementations for specific effects.
-For lists (yes, [list is a monad]), streams, and iterators, `bind` is actually better known as `flatMap`; and for optionals and promises/futures it is better known as `andThen` or `then`.
+For lists (yes, [list is a monad]), streams, and iterators, `bind` is better known as `flatMap`; and for optionals and promises/futures it is better known as `andThen` or `then`.
 Often, `bind` implementations in object oriented languages will be defined as instance methods of the class that represents the associated effect.

 The `bind` function can be seen in two complementary ways: